linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-1-talos-linux-proxmox.md

   taloswk2   Ready    <none>          6m22s   v1.31.1   10.0.50.172   <none>        Talos (v1.8.1)   6.6.54-talos     containerd://2.0.0-rc.5
   taloswk3   Ready    <none>          6m18s   v1.31.1   10.0.50.173   <none>        Talos (v1.8.1)   6.6.54-talos     containerd://2.0.0-rc.5
   ```
-- In testing I noticed some stuff that's supposed to run on all control plane nodes was only runninn on cp1 and cp3, so check that and reboot each control plane node one at a time to resolve if you see the same issue.
+- In testing I noticed some stuff that's supposed to run on all control plane nodes was only running on all control plane nodes.
+Give it some time and check again.
 You would be looking for `kube-apiserver-[node]`, `kube-controller-manager-[node]`, and `kube-scheduler-[node]`.
   - `kubectl get po -n kube-system`
-  - `talosctl reboot -n 10.0.50.161`
-  - `talosctl reboot -n 10.0.50.162`
-  - `talosctl reboot -n 10.0.50.163`

 ## Test A Workload
 - Create deployment: `kubectl create deploy nginx-test --image nginx --replicas 1`